xfsnowind/xfsnowind.github.io/content/blogs/learning-plan.md

 The techniques and some project I plan to learn or finish:

-* gRPC vs REST -- get som knowledge of gRPC
+* gRPC vs REST -- get some knowledge of gRPC
 * Esbuild, vite, svelte -- understand the difference of vite and esbuild, apply esbuild for develop and webpack for production
 * webpack hotload
-* Es6 es7 -- get overview of ES6 and ES7
+* ES6 ES7 -- get overview of ES6 and ES7
 * Command kitty -- get familiar with kitty
 * material design -- get to know how to use material design
 * Flutter react native -- get some overview of mobile development